teunmooij/payload-tools/packages/create-api-docs/README.md

 ## How to use

+Run the following command from your payload repository root folder:

 ```shell
 npx create-payload-api-docs
 ```

-Then follow the instructions in your shell.

 Or use the commandline option.
 To learn more: